michaelmayer-hpe/Labs/Git/Base.md

 You have seen this list in the description of the project.
 This description is actually stored into a file that is part of the project, like any other one.
 From the **Files** panel you will find it at the root of the project, name **README.md**.
 Navigate to it, and click the **edit** button.
 Within this editor, edit the line corresponding to your group number and write your names.
 You can review your changes with the **Preview changes** button.
 **Markdown** is used everywhere across GitLab, in order to format any text, like issue descriptions or wiki pages.
-Please take some time to discover [TODO: link] the GitLab **Markdown** guide.
+Please take some time to discover the [GitLab Markdown guide](http://10.3.222.22:5454/help/markdown/markdown.md).

 Now it gets interesting.
 As your are **developer** of the project, not **master** or **owner**, you don't have write permission to the `master` branch.
 In order to have your contribution included into the `master` branch, you have to create and submit a **merge request**.

-// TODO :
-Click the **Use a merge request** button, enter a concise description of the change your are proposing, assign it to a repository master, and submit the merge request.
-This will create a new branch with one commit containing your change.
-This branch will be merged into `master` branch by GitLab, when the assignee will accept your merge request.
+Verify that **Start a new merge request with these changes** is checked.
+Enter a concise description of the change your are proposing in **Commit message**, and choose a relevant branch name.
+Upon submission, a commit will be created on this new branch, and the **Merge Request** dialog will open.
+Fill the required fields (description, milestone, label(s)), and **assign** the merge request to one of the project maintainers.
+The commits inclued in this merge request are listed under the form.
+You have one last opportunity to review them before submitting the merge request.
+You branch will be automatically merged into `master` when the assignee will accept your merge request, making your changes available for everybody.

+Once your merge request is accepted, you can check your are now listed as contributors in the project description.

 ## Enter your first issue

+*In this section, less details are given.
+This is done on purpose, so you can try by your own to find the best solution to achieve given tasks.*

 Our project is not perfect; it is containing some bugs.
 Each group will have to discover one bug, and follow it up until it gets fixed.

-Here is the bugs we are aware of, each of them assigned to a group:
+Here are bugs that lovely users reported to us; each of them is assigned to a group:

 1. Group 1: something is wrong with the **vegetables list**
 2. Group 2: the **ascending numbers feature** looks to be broken